Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

 from the primary school on.
 We need to raise a generation of people able to modify the software that they use and they feed with their own data.

-Since Technology is Politics being able to self-host and customize the applications we use is the only way to preserve democracy: it will prevent data capitalization and people manipulation.
+Since Technology is Politics, being able to self-host and customize the applications we use is the only way to preserve democracy: it will prevent data capitalization and people manipulation.